AqibAurangzeb/Laravel-QA-WebApp/README.md

 ```

 ### Start the Application
-Start the server, the application will now be available on port 8000.
+Start the server, the application will be available on port 8000.
 ```
 php artisan serve
 ```